-Ribbons will be awarded according to the Danish system.
-To receive a high point or overall champion there must be at least two contestants in the category.
-Judges are instructed to give champion awards only if they feel the award is deserved
+- Ribbons will be awarded according to the Danish system. - Awards are ordered based on entries submitted.
+An award will be ordered if there are two different contestants in the category.
+During the show, If there are not two contests competing or the judge deems the exhibit is not of Champion quality the award will not be given. - Judges are instructed to give champion awards only if they feel the award is deserved